robert-j-webb/stackedit/safe eval.md

 You might be thinking at this point:

->Well great, I guess it’s somewhat safe to run eval on a purely mathematical expression.
+>"Well great, I guess it’s somewhat safe to run eval on a purely mathematical expression.
 But why would I want to do that?
 There is no input to the expression, so why not just serve up the result?
-Why calculate a formula on the client at all?
+Why calculate a formula on the client at all?"

 Your correct.
 Arithmetic eval is the second step of the function I’m proposing.
 The first step is providing variables into the formula via interpolation.

->Why would you ever want that?
-The use case for that must be contrived.
+>"Why would you ever want that?
+The use case for that must be contrived."

 ### A valid use case for Interpolation into Safe Eval: